(April 5, 2021) COVID-19 update

-PPEC’s office has returned to full operational status, and the drive-thru window and lobby are open for payments.
 Rest assured you will still experience the high level of service you’ve come to expect from us.
-Our crews are ready to respond to any outages that may occur.
+We are still here working to keep your lights on, and our crews are ready to respond to any outages that may occur.

 We urge members to learn how to manage their electric accounts from home during this time.
 The best way to do this is via SmartHub, our online system that allows you to pay bills, monitor your daily electric use, sign up for outage texts and alerts, and more.
 There’s also a free mobile app so you can conveniently access all of your information 24/7/365 from anywhere.